mgirar84/potential-robot/README.md

 Alternatively, directly upload the apps build folder.

-Purchase a domain name from a provider. change the CNAME for the new URL to point the host
+Purchase a domain name from a provider.
+Change the CNAME for the new URL to point the host.